All Episodes

 And it goes on.

-Can somebody explain to me any time that he hated something in a way that the public saw?
+But his hatred, can somebody explain to me any time that he hated something in a way that the public saw?

-Have you noticed that uh the shooter and all of the Trump haters have one thing in common?
+Have you noticed that the shooter and all of the Trump haters have one thing in common?

 They can't name a particular problem.

-Well, the the Charlie Kirk um haters.
+Well, the Charlie Kirk haters.

 They can't name anything that he did that was objectionable.